Understanding Reverse Mortgage Income Requirements

 Eligible Income Sources for Reverse Mortgage

 Employment income — This is the most traditional type of income.
-It’s income you earn through working for an employer.
+It’s the income you earn through working for an employer.

 Documentation — You’ll need to provide the Social Security number of the person whose income you’re including and the documentation required for your employment income.